mfcodingbc/e-commerce-back-end/README.md

 ## Description

-This back-end application allows one to connect to a database and seed said database with test data.
+This back-end application allows you to connect to a database and seed said database with test data.
 After the database is set up, you can then access the data within and create, update, or delete the data in the database.

 ## Installation